 A second approach is to use freed-up cash to experiment with new ways of generating customer value, acting as if they were a startup entrepreneur operating in a transcend mindset.

-The transcend mindset leverages new technology to make bold and ambitious steps that transcend the existing definition of customer value created by competitors.
+The transcend mindset leverages new technology to make bold and ambitious steps that transcend competitors’ existing definition of customer value.
 This is the mindset of disruptors.

 For established businesses, executives spend about 80% of their time in a renovate mindset.
 The company naturally remains product-centric, albeit with some innovative transcend programs.